awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 This control checks that Amazon Elastic Block Store snapshots are not public, determined by the ability to be restorable by anyone\.

 EBS snapshots are used to back up the data on your EBS volumes to Amazon S3 at a specific point in time, and can be used to restore previous states of EBS volumes\.
-EBS snapshots should not be publicly restorable by everyone unless you explicitly allow it\.
+EBS snapshots should not be publicly restorable by everyone unless you explicitly allow it, to avoid accidental exposure of your company’s sensitive data\.

 ### Remediation<a name="ec2-1-remediation"></a>